Pantalla#

 get_string_height#

-get_string_height returns the height of a string in pixels, as it would appear on the Brain’s screen.
-The width varies depending on the string’s length and the current font.
+get_string_height returns the height of a string in pixels as an integer, as it would appear on the Brain screen.
+The height varies depending on the string’s length and the current font.

 Usage: